robert-at-pretension-io/SoftwareDevAsAService/README.md

 # SoftwareDevAsAService
-This project is a quick and dirty amalgamation to get up to speed with the following technologies: Angular, OAuth, Cloudflare workers managed by serverless.com YAML config, and CI/CD with github actions
+This project is a quick and dirty amalgamation to get up to speed with the following technologies: Angular, OAuth, Cloudflare workers managed by serverless.com YAML config, and github actions.

+Github actions will be used for populating the secret keys for the cloudflare serverless functions.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.